ipfs/specs/src/routing/kad-dht.md

 #### Termination

 The resilience parameter (`β`) defines the number of closest reachable peers that must be successfully queried before a lookup is considered complete.
-It is recommended to set `β` to `3`, ensuring that multiple nodes confirm the lookup result for increased reliability.
+Implementations SHOULD set `β` to `3`, ensuring that multiple nodes confirm the lookup result for increased reliability.

 The lookup process continues until the `β` closest reachable peers to `kid` have been queried.
 However, the process MAY terminate earlier if the